Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rate of ammunition spending in Ukraine far exceeds the production capacity of its Western backers.
 Meanwhile, efforts by Western intelligence agencies to find compatible Soviet-origin weapons to buy and provide aid to Ukraine have only met a small part of the demand.
 In addition, Ukraine’s own production of weapons and ammunition is insufficient to meet the needs of the battlefield, as production has been greatly reduced by the war.

-On the other hand, Russian units are always replenished with weapons and equipment in a timely manner, and the output of Russian defense factories has increased rapidly since the conflict broke out.
-Some Western sources also said that Russia received additional support from some allies in terms of artillery shells and UAVs.
+On the other hand, Russian units have been constantly replenished with weapons and equipment, and the output of Russian defense factories has increased rapidly since the conflict broke out.
+Some Western sources also said that Russia has received additional support from some allies in terms of artillery shells and UAVs.

-Ukraine’s ammunition shortage is partly due to the US decision to redirect aid to Israel in early October, many of which were scheduled to be sent to Ukraine.
+The shortage of ammunition in Ukraine is partly due to the US decision to redirect aid to Israel in early October, many of which were scheduled to be sent to Ukraine.
 In addition, the depletion of ammunition stocks in NATO member states has also created serious challenges, preventing many members of the bloc from providing additional support to Ukraine.

-A Ukrainian soldier next to 155 mm artillery shells.
+A Ukrainian soldier with 155 mm artillery shells.

-A Ukrainian soldier next to 155 mm artillery shells.
+A Ukrainian soldier with 155 mm artillery shells.

 The ammunition shortage first became apparent in late 2022, when Ukraine's surface-to-air missile network ran out of missiles and was unable to counter Russian missiles and aircraft.